parth721/parth721.github.io/index.md

 - Trying to make my knowledge DB accessible

 ## Connect
 - While social media is great for staying updated, I prefer to avoid it to focus on what truly matters to me.
-Feel free to drop me an email
+Feel free to connect via signal/email.